From Kontsevich Graphs to Feynman graphs, a Viewpoint from the Star Products of Scalar Fields: Abstract

 \section{Abstract}

-In the present paper we construct the star products concerning scalar fields in the covariant case from a new approach.
-We construct the star products at three levels, which are levels of functions on $\mathbb{R}^{d}$, fields and functionals respectively.
-We emphases that the star product at level of functions is essence and starting point for our setting.
-Firstly the star product of functions includes all algebraic and combinatorial information of the star products concerning the scalar fields and functionals almost.
-Secondly, a more interesting point is that the star product of functions concerns only finite dimensional issue, which is a Moyal-like star product on $\mathbb{R}^{d}$ generated by a bi-vector field with abstract coefficients.
-Thus the Kontsevich graphs play some roles naturally.
+In the present paper a new approach to construct the star products concerning the scalar fields is provided.
+Due to the structure of the classical Hamiltonians, the star products will be developed at three levels concerning functions, densities (fields) and functionals respectively.
+The star product at level of functions is the starting point for our setting which includes almost all information of the star products concerning the scalar fields and functionals.
+The point of the star product at level of functions is that it only concerns the finite dimensional issue, which is a Moyal-like star product on $\mathbb{C}^{\infty}(\mathbb{R}^{d})$ generated by a bi-vector field with abstract coefficients.
+Thus the Kontsevich graphs will play some roles naturally.
 Actually we prove that there is an ono-one correspondence between a class of Kontsevich graphs and the Feynman graphs.
 Additionally the Wick theorem, Wick power and the expectation of Wick-monomial are discussed in terms of the star product at level of functions.
 Our construction can be considered as the generalisation of the star products in perturbative algebraic quantum fields theory and twist product introduced in \cite{1},\cite{2}.